-ART-1010 Design (3) (B)
+Foundations of 2-D Design: Composition and Color (3) (B)

-[Ar 113] This course explores the fundamentals of visual communication using 2D and 3D design.
+[Ar 113] This course explores the fundamentals of visual communication using 2-D design.
 Students will become familiar with the elements of design and organizational principles.
 Studio assignments will encourage creative thinking, synthesis and analysis, and problem solving.
 (AE, VC)